-Crestwood Middle Schools STEM Program will integrate concepts that are usually taught as separate subjects in different classes and will emphasize the application of knowledge to real-life situations.
-Lessons and units in STEM classes will be based around finding solutions to a real-world problems and will emphasize project-based learning.
-STEM lessons involve building models and simulating situations.
-STEM education will take place in a separate STEM class and be incorporated into the four core subject areas of Math, Science, Social Studies and Language Arts.
+Crestwood Middle Schools Choice Programs of Pre-Engineering, Pre-Business IT and Multimedia, Music and Communications Program will integrate concepts that are usually taught as separate subjects in different classes and will emphasize the application of knowledge to real-life situations.
+Lessons and units in these classes will be based around finding solutions to a real-world problems and will emphasize project-based learning.
+These Choice Programs incorporate the four core subject areas of Math, Science, Social Studies and Language Arts.